open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 So two strategies should be supported:

 - suppress all nested of same kind
-- suppress all nested of same kind + type (default?)
+- suppress all nested of same kind + convention (default?)

 ### Implementation

-Here's [Instrumentation API in Java implementation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation-api/src/main/java/io/opentelemetry/instrumentation/api/instrumenter/SpanKey.java) with suppression by type
+Here's [Instrumentation API in Java implementation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/instrumentation-api/src/main/java/io/opentelemetry/instrumentation/api/instrumenter/SpanKey.java) with suppression by convention.

 ## Trade-offs and mitigations